-Before departure, be sure to check the camp office for any last details and information.
+Before departure, be sure to check the camp office for any last details and information, including the retrieval of medical forms.
 All scouts should check the Lost & Found to see if they have left any of their "stuff" behind.

 ORDER OF THE ARROW